-H. Check out this Preschool website which has fun, practical activities addressing preschool skills such as coordination, listening, thinking, social skills and more! http://www.preschoolexpress.com/skill_station.shtml
+I. Check out this preschool website which has fun, practical activities addressing preschool skills such as coordination, listening, thinking, social skills, and more! http://www.preschoolexpress.com/skill_station.shtml

-I. Starfall is a great free website from learning ABCs to beginning reading skills! http://www.starfall.com/ .
+J. Starfall is a great free website from learning ABCs to beginning reading skills! http://www.starfall.com/ .
 On my home page there is a Live Binder of interactive games, phonics, and phonemic awareness activities ~ DO THOSE!

-K. Teach letter sounds using the Lively Letter sequence:
+L. Teach letter sounds using the Wilson Fundations sequence.

-* CVC ~ real and nonsense ~ write down “consonant vowel consonant” words for your child to read ~ fiv, pob, duf, kag, sez, etc. In kindergarten and grade 1, children are tested in these nonsense words ~ how many can they read in one minute?
+*CVC ~ real and nonsense ~ write down "consonant vowel consonant" words for your child to read ~ fiv, pob, duf, kag, sez, etc. In kindergarten and grade 1, children are tested in these nonsense words ~ how many can they read in one minute?

 * CCVC and CVCC ~ real and nonsense short vowel words with blends ~ spot, list, pred, hosp, etc.

-* CCVCC, CCCVCCC ~ bland, splints, scronst ~ real and nonsense, all short vowel
+* BONUS: CCVCC, CCCVCCC ~ bland, splints, scronst ~ real and nonsense, all short vowel

 Remember, success at learning is one of the best ways to assure good feelings about learning!
 Keep home practice positive.

-From the 1991 Slosson Educational Publications Slosson Test of Reading Readiness with some modifications.
+Slosson Educational Publications Slosson Test of Reading Readiness, 1991.